coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

    - Provides a historical record of data, its origins and causal relationships
    - Can use it to ensure quality of data based on ancestral data, or find sources of errors
    - Allows automated recreation of data
+   - Directed acyclic graphs (DAGs)
+     - representation of data and their provenance
+     - nodes can represent data, calculations, etc. - links represent their connections
+     - used in many workflow management systems

 #### Multiple tools are available for documenting and managing workflows
    - [make](https://www.gnu.org/software/make/), can be used to track the steps we have followed in generating the data